linode/docs/docs/guides/applications/messaging/installing-riot-on-debian-10/index.md

         sudo apt-get update && sudo apt-get upgrade

-1. To connect to the Synapse / Matrix services with a client other than Riot that is installed as part of this guide you need a [Matrix client](https://matrix.org/clients/).
+1. To connect to the Synapse / Matrix services with a client other than Riot, you need a [Matrix client](https://matrix.org/clients/).

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.